 Operating a franchise system may appear to be an easy way to earn passive income and increase the penetration of a brand into the marketplace; however, many well-meaning and savvy business owners find that their core company suffers under the weight of legal requirements and regulations.

 Running a franchise network is not easy, and franchisors are legally required to follow certain legal requirements to develop the network.
-They may not shirk their responsibilities to themselves, the government, or their franchisees without causes massive problems, both operationally and legally.
+They may not shirk their responsibilities to themselves, the government, or their franchisees without causing massive problems, both operationally and legally.

 A smart business owner will take every possible step to protect their company’s assets.
 For many businesses, these assets can involve patents, trademarks, or other forms of intellectual property.
 When offering a franchise opportunity, it is essential to first ensure proper federal registration of a trademark or, if no trademark is registered, then file the franchise at the North Carolina state level.